i2b2-omop/i2o-transform/README.md

 _Presently this is an alpha version!_

 ### Current status:
 This transforms i2b2 data into OMOP according to the [AllOfUs OMOP CDM Table Requirements](https://sites.google.com/view/ehrupload/omop-tables).
-It currently transforms the following tables in OMOP v5.2 format:
+It currently runs on MSSQL _only_ and transforms the following tables in OMOP v5.2 format:

 #### Fully supported in [current release](https://github.com/i2b2-omop/i2o-transform/releases/tag/0.1)
 * person: populated from patient_dimension